Oklahoma Teaching Artist Roster

 Amy Nevius

-Amy Nevius' residencies impact students by allowing them to learn kinesthetically and to express themselves as unique individuals through the creation of original movement. -
+Amy Nevius' residencies allow participants to learn kinesthetically and to express themselves as unique individuals through the creation of original movement and dance performance. -

 Pandora Tadefa-Everett